oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 }
 ```

+The public key used to validate a Key Binding JWT can be found in the examples as the content of the `cnf` claim.

 # Disclosure Format Considerations {#disclosure_format_considerations}

 As described in (#creating_disclosures), the Disclosure structure is JSON containing salt and the